learn-co-curriculum/react-hooks-import-export/README.md

 }
 ```

-We can then `import` specific exports from a file using their original name, or
+We can then `import` exports from a file using their original name, or
 by explicitly assigning them a new one.
 Let's look at an example:

 ```js